ugrewer/APSIM_RotationTraining/docs/flexible cropping sequences.rst

 Helper-Script: Crop Sequence Enforcer
 ++++++++++++++++++++++++++++++++++++++++
 For our example, we will first generate a helper script that will allow our individual crop sowing and harvesting *manager* scripts to enforce the desired crop sequence rules.
-For this, please rename the default *Manager* node to ``CropSequenceEnforcer``.
-Usually, it is a good idea to keep all the standard using directives provided in the default *manager* script.
-After all, we usually do not know at the start from which of the most widely used namespaces, we will need to access classes and methods.
-For our current purpose instead, we know that we will generate a very simple and reduced helper script that will only require to access the *System* and *Models.Core*.
-Please remove the other namespace imports from the top of the script.
 The overall purpose of the helper script is:

 - To remember the two most recently grown crops (no matter which *sowHarvest_* script initiated them).